simukappu/activity_notification/README.md

         mail_subject: 'New comment to your article'
 ```

-Then, you will see `Kevin and 7 other users replied 10 comments to your article"`.
+Then, you will see `Kevin and 7 other users posted 10 comments to your article"`.

 ### Subscription management